ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Identifiers for binary content, such as Statements, or even Artifacts themselves are computed as follows:

-Let the `base64url-encoded-bytes-digest` for the messsage be the base64url encoded digest with the chosen hash algorithm of bytes / octets.
+Let the `base64url-encoded-bytes-digest` for the message be the base64url encoded digest with the chosen hash algorithm of bytes / octets.

-Let the SCITT name for the message be the URN constructed from the following URI templatem, according to {{-URITemplate}}:
+Let the SCITT name for the message be the URN constructed from the following URI template, according to {{-URITemplate}}:

 Let the `message-type`, be "statement" for Statements and Artifacts.